RobIsaTeam/courses/_posts/2016-02-10-7-threejs-it-s-all-about-perspective.markdown

 title: 7 - ThreeJS - It's all about perspective
 layout: post
 ---
----
-published: true
-title: 6 - ThreeJS - Our first 3D object in the scene
-layout: post
----

 _Learning objectives:_

 * rotate, set position of mesh and camera.